flackdl/ifit-garmin-sync/README.md

     GARMIN_USER = xxx
     GARMIN_PASS = xxx

-Swap *YOUR-APP-NAME* with your new heroku app and visit: https://YOUR-APP-NAME.herokuapp.com/
+Swap *YOUR-IFIT-APP-NAME* with your new heroku app and visit: https://YOUR-IFIT-APP-NAME.herokuapp.com/

 ### Development